-Faculty are reminded that grades are due 96 hours after the University-scheduled final examination day and time.
-Therefore, it might not be possible to accommodate late student requests for an alternate, makeup final examination after the published examination period.
+Due to the timing of when grades must be submitted by faculty, it might not be possible to accommodate late student requests for an alternate, makeup final examination after the published examination period.

 8.2.6 Religious Observance Conflicts

 When a final examination is scheduled at a time that conflicts with a student's observance of a holy day, faculty members should accommodate a request for an alternate examination date and time.
 A student must discuss a final examination conflict with the professor no later than two weeks prior to the scheduled examination date to arrange an acceptable alternate examination date and time.
 The student and/or professor may reach out to the Office of Religious Life (213-740-6110 or vasoni@usc.edu, Dean of Religious Life) for guidance.